Credit: Johan PerssonElizabeth Moss and Keira Knightley in the 2011 London revival

 MacLaine's big scene

-Such misgivings, however, didn't stop director Ian Rickson from mounting a London revival in 2011 and with a starry cast in tow - Keira Knightley as Karen, Elizabeth Moss as Martha and Ellen Burstyn as Mrs. Tilford.
+Such misgivings, however, didn't stop director Ian Rickson from mounting a London revival in 2011 and with a starry cast in tow - Keira Knightley as Karen, Elizabeth Moss as Martha, Ellen Burstyn as Mrs. Tilford and Carol Kane as Aunt Lily.
 It opened to mixed reviews on February 9th at the intimate Comedy Theater.
 At the time, there were talks for moving the production to New York, but three years later, that has yet to happen.

 "The Children's Hour" was, and always will be, a period piece.
 It is of its time and, as such, it works.